jvaught01/day4/readme.md

 # Sports API Management System With Landing Page and realtime polling

 ## Overview
 A containerized API management system for sports data queries, featuring a custom domain and landing page.
-Built with AWS ECS (Fargate), API Gateway, Load Balancing, DynamoDB, and integrated with external sports data providers.
+Built with AWS ECS (Fargate), API Gateway, Load Balancing, S3, and integrated with external sports data providers.

 ## Architecture